-Lac Virginis or Virgins Milk is a traditional preparation made by combining Tincture of Benzoin with Distilled water or Rosewater at a ratio of 1:20 up to 1:100.
+Lac Virginis or Virgins Milk is a traditional preparation made by combining Benzoin Tincture USP with Distilled water or Rosewater at a ratio of 1:20 up to 1:100.
 The combination creates a stable opalescent emulsion which was used to help clear the complexion, lighten skin, combat pimples and remove freckles.

 Benzoin contains Benzoic acid which acts as a preservative for fats and oils.
 For this reason, you will often see Benzoin tincture or resinoid added to formulas to keep oils and fats from oxidizing and going rancid.
 (Note that Benzoin resin and tincture only help preserve fats and have no preservative properties when it comes to water-soluble compounds.

-Tincture Benzoin is used by some perfumers to “condition” alcohol for use in perfumery.
+Benzoin Tincture USP is used by some perfumers to "condition" alcohol for use in perfumery.
 1% to 5% tincture Benzoin added to ethanol is thought to help eliminate harsh distillation notes from the alcohol and act as a fixative to the perfume formulated with it.

 Benzoin can be irritating to some and can cause sensitization. try a test patch before use.

 Styrax Tonkinensis has a beautiful, sweet Vanilla-like scent with highlights of caramel and bitter almonds.
-In Aromatherapy it is considered calming, relaxing and grounding.
-Its scent is a little stronger, deeper and sweeter than the other Benzoin in the shop, Styrax Benzoin from Sumatra.
+In Aromatherapy, it is considered calming, relaxing and grounding.
+Its aroma is a little stronger, more profound and sweeter than the other Benzoin in the shop, Styrax Benzoin from Sumatra.

+Benzoin was initially brought to the West when Islam spread to Indonesia.
+Arabian traders discovered a tree resin that reminded them of their Luban, or Frankincense, back home.
 They gave it the name Luban Jawi, which translates as Frankincense of Java.
-Over the centuries Benzoin became a mainstay in the aromatic and medicinal repertoires of cultures along the spice route and its name found many iterations.
+Over the centuries, Benzoin became a mainstay in the aromatic and medicinal repertoires of cultures along the spice route and its name found many iterations.

-Benzoic acid, Benzyl alcohol, Benzyl Benzoate which we now produce from other raw materials
+Benzoin is the source of some familiar and important chemicals, such as Benzoic acid, Benzyl alcohol, and Benzyl Benzoate, which we now produce from other raw materials

 Benzoin is collected by incising a V and parting the bark of the tree slightly from the wood.
 This creates a natural pocket which holds the liquid resin until it sets and gives us the beautiful Benzoin "Almonds" of commerce.
 (See photos above).